Strictly speaking, the word abstract means to separate or withdraw something from something else.

-The word abstract strictly speaking means to separate or withdraw something from something else.
-In that sense, it is applied to art in which the artist has started with some visible object and abstracted elements from it to arrive at a more or less simplified or schematised form.
-The term is also applied to art that uses forms which have no source at all in external reality such as geometric shapes or gestural marks.
-Some artists of this tendency have preferred terms such as concrete art or non-objective art, but in practice the word abstract is used across the board and the distinction between the two is anyway not always obvious.
+It is also applied to art that uses forms, such as geometric shapes or gestural marks, which have no source at all in an external visual reality.
+Some artists of this ‘pure’ abstraction have preferred terms such as concrete art or non-objective art, but in practice the word abstract is used across the board and the distinction between the two is not always obvious.